cineasta-js/cineasta-cli/README.md

 ### What?

-CineastaJS uses `create-react-app` to generate a React app structure, and then, add some features to make your life esier:
+cineastaJS uses `create-react-app` to generate a React app structure, and then, add some features to make your life esier:
 - plugued with `react-router`
 - automatic page (scene) routing
 - require/import from relative paths (src)